c-sp/age/src/README.md

 ## Structure

 AGE source code is structured into _groups_ of coherent code.
-While code within a _group_ may be tightly coupled, code of different _groups_ is only loosely coupled (if at all).
+While code inside a _group_ may be tightly coupled, code of different _groups_ is only loosely coupled (if at all).
 Loose coupling is achieved by including shared C++ header files found at `include`.